 Today, general surgeons need to be Surgical Oncologists to provide the best possible care to cancer patients.
 They also need to be part of a multidisciplinary team, to understand other disciplines and their impact on the type and timing of surgery.

 On the other hand, surgery has advanced a great deal in the past few decades and keeping up to date with these advances requires dedication and a significant commitment to continuous medical education, in all its various forms, across Europe.

-The ESSO Core Curriculum is intended to act as a guide for the requisite level of knowledge both for the practice of surgical oncology but also for the European Board of Surgery Qualification (EBSQ) in surgical oncology.
+The Curriculum is intended to act as a guide for surgical oncologists to obtain the required level of knowledge both for the practice of surgical oncology but also for the European Board of Surgery Qualification (EBSQ) in surgical oncology.

 The ESSO Core Curriculum has been published as a supplement of EJSO-the Journal of Cancer Surgery.
 Copies are available from the ESSO Secretariat and is also downloadable from this page.